serpensalbus/MgnlDogs/docs/index.md

     In case you are the kind of person owning a personal 747, and you're in desperate need to solve an urgent problem regarding Magnolia CMS, please contact me directly, day and night!

-Please do not make use of the content of this site if you don't like dogs.

 If you are looking for instructions about how to find magic mushrooms in the wild, this is the wrong place.

 Perkele!